Grade-12-Robotics/ImportantLinks/README.md

-This is a list of links we may need to software, guides, tutorials, and more.
+This is a list of links for software, guides, tutorials, and more.
 If you have an addition you'd like to see, make a PR.

 # Software